Reviews You Can Rely On

 Abrasive straps

 The Teton Sports 55L Scout is our pick for a truly budget backpacking pack.
 At such a low price point, our expectations were low when testing this model.
 And while it didn't blow us away, it performed better than other similarly-priced packs.
 At a price that's less than half of some other packs in the review, this is a good option to find out if backpacking is an activity you would enjoy.
-It's also a great choice if you go backpacking infrequently, like once every few years.
-Think of this backpack as a sampler to help you identify features you like and dislike.
+It's also a great choice if you go backpacking infrequently, like once every few years — though it's worth spending more on an option like the Decathlon Forclaz MT500 Air 50+10 if you backpack more often.
+Think of the 55L Scout as a sampler to help you identify features you like and dislike.

-While it fills the role of a true budget backpack, there are a few things to note about the 55L Scout.
-During testing, we found this pack wasn't as comfortable as the other award winners.
-It's not the most comfortable for your shoulders and left us sore when carrying heavy loads.
-The frame doesn't work as well to transfer the pack weight onto the hip belt either.
-We also found the pack felt bulky, since the buckles and padding are much larger than other models.
+The 55L Scout fills the role of a true budget backpack, but there are some things worth mentioning.
+This pack just wasn't as comfortable as some other contenders we tested.
+The shoulders, in particular, left us sore when carrying heavy loads, and the frame doesn't transfer the pack weight onto the hip belt well.
+Consider other award winners like the Decathlon Forclaz MT500 Air 50+10 if comfort is a top priority.
+Since the buckles and padding are much larger than other packs, the 55L Scout felt bulky.
 At over 4 pounds, this is also one of the heaviest we tested.
-But it does feel very durable and can carry a load reasonably well.
-We recommend this for a first overnight trip and for anyone looking for value over perfection.
-But if comfort is a top priority, consider other contenders like the Decathlon Forclaz MT500 Air 50+10.
+Still, it feels very durable and can carry a load reasonably well.
+We recommend this pack for a first overnight trip and for those who prefer value over perfection.

 Read more: Teton Sports 55L Scout review